 Before I traveled to Japan, the brothers in Brazil came to say stereotypes to me, asking if the brothers were not cold, or did not work all the time and did not have time for me to pay attention.
 If you think so, you are totally unaware of Japanese culture and hospitality.

 They also forgot that 1 in 5 Jehovah's Witnesses in Japan are regular pioneers and dedicate more than 70 hours to preaching.
 Something impossible for someone who works more than 12 hours a day.
 The Japanese do not work hard, they are just dedicated to their work and sometimes pressured to work overtime (especially in factories).

 Before going to Japan I always tried to add brothers from there on my Facebook and Instagram.
 Talking to them a little, I got a contact from an Elder in Osaka.
 Our contact was very little, he was not online much and I just talked about my interest in going to Osaka and he volunteered to find brothers who would stay with me.

 I thought I was going to be lonely, since I talked very little with the brothers in Japan and went alone with absolutely nothing confirmed. xD

 Arriving in Japan and Visiting Bethel

-Upon arriving in Japan I spent about 14 days in Tokyo at a hostel in the Akihabara neighborhood.
-In the second week of Japan on Wednesday I went to visit Bethel in the city of Ebina in Kanagawa.
-The day before, Osaka's brother said that there would be a guide in Portuguese to do a tuor at that headquarters responsible for creating publications not only for Japan, but for the whole world.
+Upon arriving in Japan I stayed about 14 days in Tokyo at a hostel in the Akihabara neighborhood.
+In the second week of Japan on Wednesday I went to visit Bethel in Ebina City in Kanagawa.
+The day before, Osaka's brother said that there would be a guide in English to make a tutor in this headquarters responsible for creating publications not only for Japan, but for the whole world.